Wizards Era Card Erratas

 A. It does not.
 (May 2, 2002 WotC Chat, Q168)

-Remember that both Goop Gas Attack and Sputter affect both players, so they work the same way against your opponent as they do against yourself.
+Remember that these effects work against both players, so they work the same way against your opponent as they do against yourself.
 If, for example, you used Magby’s Sputter, and then on your next turn evolved an Ivysaur into Venusaur, you would still be have access to Venusaur’s Energy Trans.
 This is because Venusaur was not in play when Sputter was used.

 Grimer (Team Rocket)